Giant Domain Walls and Intrinsic Heterogeneity in 214 Cuprate Superconductors: Resolution of measurements

-The intrinsic spatial resolution of the reconstructions in our experiment is established in the Supplementary Information (Fig. S8 and Table S2) by studying a ferroic material, Ca$_{2.15}$Sr$_{0.85}$Ti$_{2}$O$_{7}$, where the existence of giant domain walls have previously been evidenced in the related system Ca$_{3}$Ti$_{2}$O$_{7}$ \cite{smith_infrared_2019}.
 We find our spatial resolution to be consistently between 30 -- 70 nm at a strain-resolution of 2$~\times~10^{-4}$.
 The strain resolution of ID11 in the setup used for the present experiment is better than 2$~\times~10^{-4}$.
 Additionally, studies on scanning-based imaging techniques have shown that oversampling can enhance the spatial resolution beyond the limit set by the beam size \cite{zhang_method_2019, kim_emergence_2023}.
-Fig. S10 shows the reciprocal space reconstruction generated from the raw diffraction data, where diffraction spots that must originate from three distinct domains (two LTO and the LTT domains) are clearly resolved.

-\bmhead{Acknowledgements} We thank Lauren Cane and Stephen Hayden for synthesis of the sample and Philipp Fahler-M\"unzer and Donald Evans for test cAFM measurements.
-E. L. thanks the University of Warwick for a PhD studentship through the Warwick Centre for Doctoral Training in Analytical Science.
-M. S. S. acknowledges the Royal Society for a fellowship (UF160265 $\&$ URF$\backslash$R$\backslash$231012) for funding.
-We acknowledge the European Synchrotron Radiation Facility (ESRF) for provision of synchrotron radiation facilities at beamline ID11 under proposal number HC-5590.